ajoergensson/TCPDump_parser/README.md

 # Further development
 Implement further functions to summarise used protocols.<br />
 - DNS Uses often 3 IPs (part of A record resolution).
-- (Iterate on line to calculate more than 2 IPs).
+  - Iterate on line to calculate more than 2 IPs.